mateenlodhi/LicensePlateRecognitionAndDetection/README.md

 # LicensePlateRecognitionAndDetection
 LePRD is an ANN model that takes in an image of a car and returns the license plate number in machine-readable text.
+It first locates the license plate in the image, and undergoes a variety of processing to then be fed into the model and return a prediction.
+The motivation for this project came from my friend Muhammad.
+While working as a security guard he found himself in situations where he would need to manually write down license plate numbers several times a day.
+This was a very tedious task and he wished for a convenient and accurate way of doing this.
+LePRD is a great machine learning project because it provides a scalable solution to a real world problem.
+I believe LePRD has a variety of uses including detecting license plates on tolls and highways, security guards writing up parking tickets, and in different areas of law enforcement.
+This is an ideal machine learning project because there is a large amount of data available to train and test this model.